silentwhaleluo/Database-Notes/SQL.md

 	- External fragementation
 		- rebuild

+- How to identify Fragmentation:
+	1. GUI - Select the index properties and look for fragmentation section
+	2. Using DBCC SHOWCONTIG command
+	3. Using system management view: sys.dm\_db\_index\_physical\_stats DMV - Best option

 - Components
 	- Index\_level: The maxinum number is root, 0 is leaves, others are intermediate
 	- AveragePageDensity: How much page full

 - Solve index fragmentation
 	- reorganize
 	shuffle data in the used pages, handle most internal problem, and a little external (relatively faster)